 For as long as you can remember, you’ve always been told to brush your teeth every day.
 It started when you were a child, and you may have passed down this lesson to your own children.
 But, have you ever stopped and wondered why we do it?
 What are the health benefits of brushing your teeth every day?
 Conversely, what happens if we don’t brush our teeth as frequently?
+If this sounds like an issue you face, be sure to get it fixed and get beautiful smiles with dentures newmarket on.

 A few things happen, but they mainly revolve around one key concept: the removal of plaque.
 Plaque is a white substance that builds on your teeth throughout the day.
 Basically, it’s a coming together of food and bacteria that settle on and around your teeth.
 If you want to be gross, you can actually feel it by lightly scraping your teeth with one of your fingers.
 You should end up with a white sticky substance on your fingertip.